AplaProject/apla-docs-en/introduction/script.rst

 Functions
 ------------------------------
+Functions of the contracts language perform operations with data received in the data section of a contract: reading and writing database values, converting value types, and establishing connections between contracts.

 Functions are declared with the **func** keyword, followed by the function name and a list of parameters passed to it (with their types), all enclosed in curly brackets and separated by commas.
 After the closing curly bracket the data type of the value returned by the function should be stated.
 The function body should be enclosed in curly brackets.
 If a function does not have parameters, then the curly brackets are not necessary.
 To return a value from a function, the ``return`` keyword is used.

 .. code:: js